Knee Pain When Squatting

 1. Cartilage Tear

-A great deal of force goes through the knee when we squat, and the cartilage works like a natural shock absorber.
-So if the cartilage gets damaged, more of that pressure goes through the knee bones which causes irritation and pain.
+A great deal of force goes through the knee when we squat, and the cartilage works like a natural shock absorber to help to protect the knee joint.

 Sharp knee pain when squatting is common with cartilage injuries and people often experience a catching or locking sensation in the knee when they squat down.
 The deeper the squat, the worse the pain typically.